Descent098/compsci/compsci-kb/Hardware/Basics.md

 ---
 title: 🌱Basics/Intro
 ---

-Generally speaking there are a few pieces' of hardware you need, and will be found in basically every machine
+Hardware is the name we give to the physical components of a computer.
+The hardware is all the stuff that actually sends the signals (electrical or otherwise) we need to make our computers work.
+Generally speaking there are a few pieces' of hardware you need, and will be found in basically every machine...

 - GPU (often optional or integrated into CPU); What actually renders frames to the monitor that you see.
 This can be a "discrete gpu" (one you buy and install), or integrated GPU where the GPU is built into the CPU